belsnickle/wp-client-file-share/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Adds newsletter signup on the backend
+* Adds donate button on the backend
+* Adds style for the backend UI

 = 1.2.0 =
-* Added the option to disable "client/user" form upload so only admin see the form on the front-end
+* Adds the option to disable "client/user" form upload so only admin see the form on the front-end
 * Notification system when a file is uploaded
 * Specify number of files to list option

 = 1.1.0 =
-* Adding limited integration with another plugin (Download Protect)
+* Adds limited integration with another plugin (Download Protect)

 = 1.0.2 =
 * Bugfix with admin options page